Updated May 16, 2026§ For Kids

 HotAirTag earns a small commission on qualifying Amazon purchases at no extra cost to you.
 All picks are independently selected.
 Read our full affiliate disclosure.

-You bought a Jiobit Gen 3 because the spec sheet promised 7-day battery life and the quad-mode (GPS + LTE + WiFi + BLE) sounded indestructible.
-Then you started getting Low Battery alerts every 3-4 days.
-According to Jiobit’s official support documentation, the 7-day rating assumes a moderate update interval (60 seconds) and a geofence radius of at least 500 feet.
+You bought a Jiobit Gen 3 because the spec sheet promised long battery life and the quad-mode (GPS + LTE + WiFi + BLE) sounded indestructible.
+Then Low Battery alerts started arriving earlier than expected.
+Jiobit’s official support documentation is the right place to confirm the current app settings and battery guidance for your plan.

-• Tight geofences are the #1 drain accelerator.
-Sub-200-ft geofences trigger constant boundary-crossing pings, doubling cellular load.
+• Tight geofences are a major drain accelerator.
+Boundary-crossing checks add cellular load.

 How Long Does Jiobit Gen 3 Battery Actually Last?

-Jiobit’s spec sheet states that the Gen 3 battery lasts 7 days, but that number assumes a specific configuration.
-Most owners don’t run the default setup.
+Jiobit’s spec sheet gives a best-case battery figure, but that number assumes a favorable configuration.
+Many owners change the defaults.

 Real-world usage drifts from this baseline.
 Parents reported that they tighten geofences to 100-200 feet to track a child crossing a specific yard.

-School-day pickups generate 30-50 boundary-crossing pings.
-Update interval gets bumped to 30 seconds for “better” tracking, doubling LTE radio time.
-Each tweak shaves 8-15% off the battery.
-Stack three, and a 7-day battery becomes 3-4 days.
+School-day pickups can generate repeated boundary-crossing checks.
+Update interval gets bumped for “better” tracking, increasing LTE radio time.
+Stack several high-drain settings, and the rated battery target becomes much harder to hit.

 Why Does Jiobit Drain Faster Than Rated?